Bathala-Varsha/CompanyStructureProject/README.md

 requestBonus(Employee e, double bonus) checks if the bonus can be afforded by the business lead's budget.

 approveBonus(Employee e, double bonus) consults accountants to see if the bonus can be afforded and rewards it if possible.

-Testing:
+8. CompanyStructure Class

-8. The CompanyStructure class contains the main method for testing.
+The CompanyStructure class contains the main method for testing.

 It creates instances of various employees and managers, adds direct reports, and prints their statuses to test the functionality of the classes.

-Each class is structured to represent different types of employees within the company hierarchy, with methods that allow them to interact with each other and perform their specific roles in the organization.
-The inheritance, interfaces, and abstract classes help to establish relationships and code sharing among these classes.
+Each class is structured to represent different types of employees within the company hierarchy, with methods that allow them to interact

+with each other and perform their specific roles in the organization.
+The inheritance, interfaces, and abstract classes help to establish

+relationships and code sharing among these classes.